Collaboration Key to Success in Nigeria, Says Samsung Heavy Industries MD - THISDAYLIVE

-The Managing Director of shipbuilder, Samsung Heavy Industries Nigeria (SHIN), Mr. Jejin Jeon, has extolled the virtues of working together as he shared Samsung’s success story of sustainable business engagement in Nigeria.
+The Managing Director of shipbuilder, Samsung Heavy Industries Nigeria (SHIN), Mr. Jejin Jeon, has extolled the virtues of working together to achieve success, as he shared Samsung’s success story of sustainable business engagement in Nigeria.

-Jeon made this revelation in Lagos at the Nigeria-South Korea Business Forum held on November 29 to promote business links between Nigeria and South Korea.
+Jeon made this revelation in Lagos at the Nigeria-South Korea Business Forum held recently, to promote business links between Nigeria and South Korea.

 The event was hosted by the Korea Trade-Investment Promotion Agency (KOTAR), the official trade and investment promotion agency of the Korean government.